 The benefits of ERP (Enterprise Resource Planning) and eCommerce integration are immense when the process is done the right way.
 ERP presents the “backbone” of your business and a powerful software system designed to integrate and unify the main functional areas of your organization.
 What should companies keep in mind when planning the integration of two key systems in their business operations – ERP and eCommerce platform?

-Although ERP implementation inevitably brings high upfront costs, the standardization of business processes, improvement of the supply chain management and automation of data collection will definitely bring more advantages to your business operations.
-Having all of this data unified, visible and easily accessible means that not only you will be able to get the job done more efficiently, but it will also make you align your offline and online processes.
+Although ERP implementation inevitably brings high upfront costs, the standardization of business processes, improvement of the supply chain management, and automation of data collection will definitely bring more advantages to your business operations.
+Having all of this data unified, visible, and easily accessible means that not only you will be able to get the job done more efficiently, but it will also make you align your offline and online processes.

 Many eCommerce organizations use some kind of ERP system to support their business needs better.
-By choosing to integrate your ERP system to your eCommerce platform, you enable bidirectional flow of information between two systems allowing the systems to interact with each other with minimal human input.
+By choosing to integrate your ERP system into your eCommerce platform, you enable bidirectional flow of information between two systems allowing the systems to interact with each other with minimal human input.

 What are the key benefits of ERP and eCommerce integration?